 3.1.
-Description of Parameters
+Description of the Parameters

-In this paper, we distinguish between LOS or NLOS scenarios by exploiting statistics of the received signal by ED.
-Maximum slope and kurtosis of energy block is used in order to identify LOS and NLOS scenarios respectively.
-Slope of energy values is considered as a measure.
+In this paper, we distinguish between the LOS or NLOS scenarios by exploiting the statistics of the received signal by energy detector.
+The minimum slope and kurtosis of the energy block is used in order to identify the LOS and NLOS scenarios respectively.

+The slope of the energy values is considered as a measure.
 These values are divided into (N-M+1) groups, with M values in each group.
 The slope for each group is calculated using a least squares line-fit.
-The maximum slope can then be expressed as:
+The minimum slope can then be expressed as